kinertiateam/goBoost-API-Docs/source/index.html.md

 }
 ```

-This endpoint retrieves ads specific data for a specific company
+This endpoint retrieves ads specific data for a specific Company.

 ### HTTP Request

 `GET https://lets.goboost.io/api/ads/company_ads_profile/:id`

 <aside class="notice">
-  The user role you are using for this request MUST be a user role for the company you are looking for
+  The User Role you are using for this request MUST be a User Role for the Company you are looking for
 </aside>

 # Opportunities